Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Non-lifecycle Order operations — list, get, create, update, and manage orders', providing a specific verb and resource.
-It distinguishes from sibling tools by noting 'NOT the same as order_lifecycle' and explicitly stating when to use each sibling.
+The description clearly states the tool's purpose as 'Non-lifecycle Order operations — list, get, create, update, and manage orders.'
+It differentiates from sibling tools like campaign and order_lifecycle with explicit statements, making the purpose distinct and well-defined.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.